 Although these courses were 25 years ago, they left a profound impact in my teaching as well as my personal life.
 I draw on these experiences daily in my teaching.

-Probably the most valuable thing I got out of this masters program was learning about the Myers-Briggs Personality Type Indicator.
+Probably the most valuable thing I got out of this masters program was learning about the Myers-Briggs Personality Types.
 It was one of the first things we learned in the program, and it kept coming back through the whole 2 year process.
 It helped me understand myself, and it helped me understand my students.
 It helped me accept differences in people and realize that all different kinds of people are valuable and important in our society.

 It's based on 4 different scales, or preferences.
 It is important to remember that these are just preferences.
 It's not an IQ test or aptitude test in any way.
 Just like you might prefer to write with your right hand, because it's more comfortable for you.
 If you had to, you could use your left hand, but it's just not as comfortable.
 Using your right hand (or your left) is your preference.